arisath/ping-am-samples/README.md

 # ping-am-samples

-A collection of sample applications and configurations demonstrating integration with Ping Identity Access Management (AM) products.
+A collection of sample applications and configurations demonstrating integration with Ping Identity Access Management AM.

 ## Overview